-The Chvostek sign is a clinical indicator of neuromuscular excitability, typically associated with hypocalcemia (low calcium in the blood).
-It can also be used to determine whether there is pathology involving the seventh cranial (facial) nerve.
+Chvostek sign is a classic physical examination finding used to detect neuromuscular hyperexcitability caused by hypocalcemia (low calcium in the blood).
+It is a facial muscle twitch triggered by tapping the facial nerve just anterior to the ear at the zygomatic arch.
+This sign can also be used to determine whether there is pathology involving the seventh cranial (facial) nerve.

-The Chvostek Sign was first described in the late 1800s by Austrian neurologist František Chvostek, he noticed that mechanical stimulation of the facial nerve (as with the examiner’s fingertip, for example) could lead to twitching of the ipsilateral facial muscles.
+The chvostek’s sign was first described in the late 1876 by Austrian neurologist František Chvostek, he noticed that mechanical stimulation of the facial nerve (as with the examiner’s fingertip, for example) could lead to twitching of the ipsilateral facial muscles.

 A calcium level of less than 8.8 mg/dl is considered deficient.
 Calcium is an essential electrolyte in the body.
 It is associated with many functions and of greatest significance, muscle contractions and propagation of nerve impulses.
 Deficiencies in calcium may lead to seizures, cardiomyopathy, QT prolongation, and congestive heart failure.
 Secondary to this, patients often receive replacement therapy in the hospital setting.
 One common cause of hypocalcemia is a complication during thyroidectomies.